Inflect logo

 Carrier Density & Carrier Neutrality: Carrier count: over 15 – as of September 2025.
 The market features a mix of major domestic telecommunications providers and international carriers, ensuring competitive pricing for diverse network paths.

 Direct Cloud On-Ramps: Over 2, enabling access to 1 cloud regions as of September 2025.
-Local availability is focused on AWS, facilitating high-speed connections to local availability zones.
+Local availability centers on AWS, facilitating high-speed connections to local availability zones.

-Internet Exchange Points (IXPs): The China Internet Exchange (CNIX) maintains a significant presence in the city, serving as a vital hub for local traffic exchange and reducing dependency on long-haul transit as of September 2025.
+Internet Exchange Points (IXPs): The China Internet Exchange (CNIX) maintains a significant presence in the city.
+It serves as a vital hub for local traffic exchange and reduces dependency on long-haul transit as of September 2025.

 Power Analysis